jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (5)

 ### 116 When a resource consent commences
-(1) Except as provided in subsections (1A), (2), (4), and (5), or section 116A, every resource consent that has been granted commences—unless the resource consent states a later date or a determination of the Environment Court states otherwise.
+(1) Except as provided in subsections (1A), (2), (4), and (5), or sections 116A and 116B, every resource consent that has been granted commences—unless the resource consent states a later date or a determination of the Environment Court states otherwise.
   (a) when the time for lodging appeals against the grant of the consent expires and no appeals have been lodged; or (b) when the Environment Court determines the appeals or all appellants withdraw their appeals— (1A) A resource consent that has been granted—commences on the date on which the decision on the application is notified under section 114 or on such later date as is stated in the resource consent, unless an appeal has been lodged, in which case subsection (1) applies, or an objection has been made under section 357A, in which case subsection (1AB) applies.